How to Catch the Early Signs of Dementia and Alzheimer’s

 What to Look for in an Assisted Living Community for Dementia

 People living with Alzheimer’s or another form of dementia need special care.
-Additionally, the care type depends on the stage of the disease.
+Additionally, dementia care depends on the stage of the disease.
 For example, Benchmark Senior Living communities offer six levels of Mind & Memory Care.
 Our Mind & Memory Care Plan is for residents whose care needs consist primarily of cueing and reminders.
 Levels four and five meet the needs of residents who need total care including significant physical assistance.

 Benchmark Senior Living’s Mind and Memory Care residents and their families appreciate that we customize each care plan to the individual—to help them find joy each day.
 Our Mind & Memory Care residents also have access to our senior living amenities, including award-winning dining, pampering opportunities and engaging activities.